beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > By default, the file public/index.html doesn't contain any HTML markup that is visible to us in the browser.
 You can try adding some HTML to the file.
 However, when using React, all content that needs to be rendered is usually defined as React components.

 Standardäßig enthält public/index.html kein HTML, das für uns im Browser sichtbar ist.
-Ihr könnt versuchen HTML in diese Datei zu schreiben, aber normalerweise wird in React jeder Inhalt über React-Komponenten dargestellt.
+Ihr könnt versuchen HTML in diese Datei zu schreiben, aber normalerweise wird in React jeder Inhalt über Komponenten dargestellt.

 > Let's take a closer look at the code defining the component: